mukundha/astradb-knowledge-layer/README.md

 ## Create Knowledge Layer

 There are several ways to ingest the above json to AstraDB.
-If you prefer to use (langflow)[https://www.langflow.org/], I have created a component `custom_component.py` [[3]](#references)
+If you prefer to use [langflow](https://www.langflow.org/), I have created a component `custom_component.py` [[3]](#references)

 Copy paste the code to custom component.
 Flow should be very simple like this
 <img src="images/langflow.png" width="500px">

-That's it, That's all is needed! now you can do Semantic Searches with Vector, combine that with hybrid search, build a (Dynamic Graph)[https://github.com/datastax/graph-rag] at query time!
+That's it, That's all is needed! now you can do Semantic Searches with Vector, combine that with hybrid search, build a [Dynamic Graph](https://github.com/datastax/graph-rag) at query time!

 ## Vector
 - Homework, checkout Agents in Langflow on how you can use them